 Other users of your local area network (either work or home) entered an incorrect username or password a few times in a row.
 Contact your network administrator to solve this problem.

-You entered an incorrect username or password for a mail program (Outlook, Thunderbird, Mail, the Opera mail client, etc.).
+You entered an incorrect username or password for a mail program (such as Outlook, Thunderbird, Mail, and the Opera mail client).

 Your computer was infected by a virus that tried to figure out your Yandex account password.
 We recommend that your run an online antivirus program to check your computer for viruses.
 Many antivirus program manufacturers offer free versions of their programs.